Skip to main content

 Determining Your Educational Path

 A yellow and blue infographic piece with the text 4 Types of Degrees: 1.
 Associate; 2.
 Bachelor's; 3.
 Master's; 4.
-DoctoralWhile it's true that it's possible to achieve a high-paying job without a degree, it's worth noting that a college degree can significantly enhance your long-term career prospects.* The multitude of degree options available can be overwhelming, but with careful consideration, you can identify the educational path that best suits your needs and ambitions.
+DoctoralWhile it's true that it's possible to achieve a high-paying job without a degree, it's worth noting that a college degree can enhance your long-term career prospects.* The multitude of degree options available can be overwhelming, but with careful consideration, you can identify the educational path that best suits your needs and ambitions.

-Each career has its own unique job requirements, and there are often benefits to remaining in the workforce, building your resume and working toward a college degree simultaneously.
+Each career also has its own unique job requirements, and there are often benefits to remaining in the workforce, building your resume and working toward a college degree simultaneously.
 Companies may even offer tuition assistance programs that can help you pay for college.

 If you research and reflect on your long-term goals, you’ll be on the path toward finding what type of degree is right for you.